 Golfer’s elbow is usually caused by overusing the muscles in your forearm, which lets you grip, rotate your arm, and flex your wrist.
 Repetitive flexing, gripping, or swinging can cause pulls or tiny tears in the tendons.

 Despite the name, this condition doesn’t just affect golfers.
 Any hand, wrist, or forearm motions that you do often can lead to golfer’s elbow.
 Things that can lead to golfer’s elbow besides golfing include:

 - Sports that use a racket, like tennis.
 Not using the right techniques when playing or using them incorrectly can hurt your tendon.
 If you’re using a racket that’s too light or too heavy, that can also cause golfer’s elbow.

-- Sports that rely on lots of throwing movements, like archery, baseball, football, javelin throwing, and softball.
+- Sports that rely on lots of throwing movements, like archery, baseball, bowling, football, javelin throwing, and softball.
 Pitching a ball incorrectly for example, can lead to golfer’s elbow, too.
 In fact, it's sometimes called pitcher’s elbow.